tomhudak/tomhudak.github.io/_posts/2019-01-24-spin-down-hdd-with-raspberry-pi-using-hd-idle.md

 `/dev/sdaX 494155016 320916628 146863476 69% /media/YourMount`

-Here your reponse should show sdaX where X is a number.
+Here your response should show sdaX where X is a number.

 Now you can try spinning down your HDD immediately with the following command: